e-moe/sf-levi9/_posts/2015-06-17-assignment-4-github-api.markdown

     - rest
 excerpt: |
     GitHub API.
-    Idea of GitHub API is to create RESTful webservice for GitHub repositories.
+    Idea of GitHub API is to create RESTful webservice proxy for GitHub API with additional functionality.
 ---
 * TOC
 {:toc}

 ## GitHub API.

-Idea of GitHub API is to create RESTful webservice for GitHub repositories.
-It should be possible to get list of your repositories (filtered) and handle repository comments.
+Idea of GitHub API is to create RESTful webservice proxy for [GitHub API][api-doc] with additional functionality.
+It&nbsp;should be possible to get list of your repositories (filtered) from GitHub and provide additional comments list.

+![HitHub API][github_api]

 ## 1. API v1: Implement basic GitHub service.

+Create service class in your application for [GitHub API][api-doc] connection.
+The only data you need - [list][api-repos] of user's repositories.

+**Tip:** _Use [Guzzle][guzzle] HTTP Client library or one of available Guzzle Bundles._

 {% highlight php %}
 GET /repos?[page=:x&per_page:y]